GandhiCloudLab/waiops320/install/01-install-roks-iks-humio/readme.md

 # Watson AIOps 3.2.0 installation and demo setup requirements.

-This documentation explains about the Hardware and account requirements for for Watson AIOps 3.2.0 installation and demo setup.
+This documentation explains about the Hardware and account requirements for Watson AIOps 3.2.0 installation and demo setup.

 ## 1. RedHat Openshift on IBM Cloud